brown-band/website/pages/scripts/1961-1962/fall/columbia.md

 :sd[Play <u>Whiffenpoof Song</u>] then :sd[Jump into Maze]

-The next animal is the pig, the guinea pig, who is often seen running the maze between the Psych and Blology Buildings.
+The next animal is the pig, the guinea pig, who is often seen running the maze between the Psych and Biology Buildings.

 :sd[Play <u>Getting to Know You</u>]